Tifelabs/python_labs/README.md

 # Tife_python
-This are python exerecises solved by Me
+These are python exerecises from the oreilly "PYTHON CRASH COURSE THIRD EDITION" The code solutions were provided by me,as it was giveen to me as a school lab asssignment